Hardin Bigelow: Squatters' riot

 Ever since 1848, land-seeking settlers had decided to disregard the right that John Sutter had to the land in what he called his personal empire, "New Helvetia;" settling on his land, the squatters grew at odds with the government in Sacramento.
 After a squatter named John T. Madden was tried and found guilty of unlawful occupation in May 1850, the squatting settlers charged the government with "brute force" and worked to garner support from sympathetic settlers.
 Rallying around future Kansas governor Charles L. Robinson, settlers marched to free jailed prisoners James McClatchy and businessman Richard Moran from the city's prison brig in August 1850, from a ship called the La Grange.

 According to the local Placer Times, Bigelow had feared a full uprising and decided to strike pre-emptively against Robinson's army while they marched through downtown Sacramento.
 In the following fight, Bigelow was wounded to an extent where Demas Strong replaced him as acting mayor of the city.
 City sheriff Joseph McKinney ended the conflict on Bigelow's behalf with a tactical strike on a squatter's retreat to the east of Sacramento while Bigelow traveled southwest to San Francisco to recover.

 Death

 Two months later in October 1850, a cholera epidemic struck the city of Sacramento, driving out eighty percent of the city populace and killing seventeen of the city's physicians.
 Bigelow became afflicted by the disease, and died in San Francisco that month.
-He was buried at the Sacramento Historic City Cemetery in Sacramento, California.
+He was originally interred in New Helvetia Cemetery in Sacramento and then re-interred in the Sacramento Historic City Cemetery.